Is funding Adult Literacy programs worth it? Can you prove it?

 This new report outlines the results and implications for changes in policy related to investment in adult literacy and education.
 Stakeholders of all types will now have the data needed to prove that support of adult education results in a strong return for adult learners and society as a whole.

 Now, more than ever, is a critical time to share these findings with legislators, policy makers, and funders in order to encourage their support of adult education.
-To accompany the paper, we have created a document with suggestions of ways to use and distribute this important report.
+You can find your elected official here.
+To accompany the paper, we have created an infographic and document with suggestions of ways to use and distribute this important report.